watson-developer-cloud/assistant-toolkit/integrations/webchat/CONTRIBUTING.md

 # Contributing

-We welcome contributions that show ways to extend and customize Watson Assistant web chat.
+We welcome contributions that show ways to extend and customize IBM watsonx Assistant web chat.

 Please [review the rules for contributing to this repository](../../CONTRIBUTING.md) before submitting code for information about legal requirements, project start process and pull request process.